Local Origin of Hidden Symmetry in Rotating Spacetimes: Global behavior of the trigonometric branch

 \subsection{Endpoint singularity and multi-valuedness}

-The general solution is \be{SM:uLegendreSol} u(t)=C_1 P_\ell(t)+C_2 Q_\ell(t), \qquad t=\cos s, \ee so that \be{SM:varSigmaLegendre} \varSigma(y)=\frac{\varSigma_0}{u(\cos s)^2}. \ee As $t\to -1$ (i.e. $\cos s\to -1$), corresponding to an endpoint of the angular domain where axis regularity and single-valuedness are required, $Q_\ell(t)$ has a logarithmic divergence and $P_\ell(t)$ is generically incompatible with global single-valuedness for non-integer $\ell$.
+The general solution is \be{SM:uLegendreSol} u(t)=C_1 P_\ell(t)+C_2 Q_\ell(t), \qquad t=\cos s, \ee so that \be{SM:varSigmaLegendre} \varSigma(y)=\frac{\varSigma_0}{u(\cos s)^2}. \ee As $t\to -1$ (i.e. $\cos s\to -1$), corresponding to an endpoint of the angular domain where axis regularity and single-valuedness are required, $Q_\ell(t)$ has a logarithmic divergence and $P_\ell(t)$ is generically incompatible with global single-valuedness for non-integer $\ell$, where regularity at one endpoint does not generally extend to a globally single-valued $2\pi$-periodic solution on the full angular domain.
 Therefore, the $C>0$ branch is generically excluded by standard global regularity/periodicity requirements.
 This divergence cannot be removed by a projective redefinition and therefore signals a genuine geometric obstruction rather than a coordinate artifact.